 I have worms in my HOTBIN?

-Worms are not needed in the HOTBIN, but don’t be worried if you do find them.
+Worms are not needed in the HOTBIN, but don’t be worried if you do find them, red stripey brandling worms are very common in the HOTBIN and aid the breakdown of waste into compost.
 Bacterial activity largely powers the decomposition of waste; however with the presence of worms this may also result in a rich vermicompost being left behind along with mucus deposits from the worms gut digestate which some studies have shown to be beneficial to soil fertility.
 [See also choosing a wormery or a HOTBIN]

 How do worms get in the HOTBIN?